4-Fluoroaniline

 4-Fluoroaniline is an organofluorine compound with the formula FC6H4NH2.
 A colorless liquid, it is one of three isomers of fluoroaniline.

 4-Fluoroaniline can be prepared by the hydrogenation of 4-nitrofluorobenzene.

+Applications

 It is a common building block in medicinal chemistry and related fields.
 For example, it is a precursor to the fungicide fluoroimide or the fentanyl analogue parafluorofentanyl.
 It has also been evaluated for the production of ligands for homogeneous catalysis.

+Other common uses include in the synthesis of SCH-57871 (the precursor to ezetimibe), difloxacin, basimglurant, revaprazan & in one of the many fluoresone syntheses.